 Don’t start right up in the mix of things.
 Take him to the very edge where he can observe but not be nervous.

-It always feels like a landfill is an interesting place because of the size of the vehicles that come through and the smell.
-To us, not a pleasant odor but to dogs, it can be heaven so they are getting the stimulation from the smells they love while also gaining visibility, hearing, and proximity to very large vehicles.
+It always feels like a landfill is an interesting place because of the vehicles’ size and the smell.
+To us, not a pleasant odor but to dogs, it can be heaven, so they are getting the stimulation from the smells they love while also gaining visibility, hearing, and proximity to large vehicles.

 So take a trip to the dump (you don’t need that chewed up couch anyway) and take your nervous dog with you.

 There is a wide variety of toys that are designed to help calm your dogs.

 These are great in that they become little buddies for your dogs, and if these toys live in your dog’s crate, for example, this will elevate the calming effect of your dog chilling in his crate.